KennyPeanuts/CPOM_Density/lab_notebook/metadata/CPOM_survey_2013_metadata.md

 The remaining sediments were then passed through a 250 um mesh in the field.
 The material retained by the mesh was preserved in 70% ethanol and taken back to the lab.

 The preserved material was passed through a 1 mm sieve to separate the coarse and fine fractions.
-Any material retained buy the sieve (coarse) was dried at 50 dC and weighed.
+Any obvious wood was removed and dried in a separate bag from the leaf litter.
+The non-wood material retained buy the sieve (coarse) was dried at 50 dC and weighed.

 #### Lab Processing